Onel Hernández: International career

 Hernández has represented Germany once at the under-18 level, in a match against Ukraine in 2010.

 In November 2018, Hernández was called up for the first time by Cuba, but could not play due to political rules against foreign-based players.
 In March 2021, he was called up for a second time, and made his international debut in their 2022 FIFA World Cup qualification match against Guatemala.
 On his second appearance, he scored his first goal for the country, equalising in a 2–1 loss to Curaçao.

 Personal life

 Hernández grew up in Gütersloh after having emigrated from Cuba to Germany with his mother and sister at the age of six.
 He was introduced to football by his German stepfather, who believed it would help Hernández integrate better into German society.

-Hernández became a fan favourite at Norwich after a January 2019 interview in which he spoke in praise of catalogue retailer Argos, who gave him a catalogue signed by their CEO as a souvenir.
-He did a signing event at their Norwich outlet in March.
+Hernández became a fan favourite at Norwich City after a January 2019 interview in which he spoke in praise of catalogue retailer Argos, who gave him a catalogue signed by their CEO as a souvenir.
+He did a signing event at their Norwich Riverside store the following March.